Resources/E-Rate & Funding

 FCC Cybersecurity Pilot Program Guide

-Everything districts need to know about the $200M FCC Cybersecurity Pilot Program.
-Eligibility, application process, and how iboss SASE qualifies.
+What districts should know about the $200M FCC Cybersecurity Pilot Program, including eligibility, documentation, and how iboss SASE components may map to current eligible service categories.

 01